TVP - FAQ

 - Who are eligible to apply for funding under TVP?
 Can trade associations or non-governmental organisations apply?

-- Has at least one year of substantive business operation in Hong Kong which is related to the project under application at the time of application; and
+- With substantive business operation in Hong Kong which is related to the project under application at the time of application; and

 Any organisations fulfilling the above requirements may also apply for the TVP.
 The Innovation and Technology Commission (ITC) reserves at all times the right to determine whether an enterprise is eligible to apply for a TVP grant.